perak/kitchen-site/files/getting_started.md

 Dataview Component
 ==================

-The component of type `data_view` is used to show data from the database's collection with search and sort functions (data appears in a table - other view styles such as "list" and "gallery" are under construction).
+The component of type `dataview` is used to show data from the database's collection with search and sort functions (data appears in a table - other view styles such as "list" and "gallery" are under construction).

-A minimal application with a `data_view` component should look like this:
+A minimal application with a `dataview` component should look like this:

 ```
 {